 Businesses should always look for hardware encrypted USBs as standard.
 These types of USBs are designed from the base up with security in mind and have protocols which operate separately to that found in a PC or OS ensuring that they cannot be easily hacked.

-USB2U stocks a range of such USBs, including the SafeToGo USB which offers robust hardware encryption and password protection as standard.
+USB2U stocks a range of such USBs, including SafeToGo® USBs and Kingston USBs, both of which offer robust hardware encryption and password protection as standard.